bchugg/bchugg.github.io/_research_notes/amms.md

 \newcommand{\ratio}{\Lambda}
 $$

+- TOC
+{:toc}

 Decentralized Exchanges (DEXs) are digital markets enabling cryptocurrency transactions which do not require third parties to oversee the process.
-Part of the process involves replacing human [market makers](https://www.investopedia.com/terms/m/marketmaker.asp#:~:text=The%20term%20market%20maker%20refers,in%20the%20bid%2Dask%20spread.) with smart contracts known as _automated market makers_ (AMMs).
+Part of this involves replacing human [market makers](https://www.investopedia.com/terms/m/marketmaker.asp#:~:text=The%20term%20market%20maker%20refers,in%20the%20bid%2Dask%20spread.) with smart contracts known as _automated market makers_ (AMMs).
 Roughly, AMMs are rules determining how much of good $$X$$ can be traded for good $$Y$$ (where "goods" here typically refer to various cryptocurrencies).
 Examples of DEXs include [Uniswap](https://uniswap.org/) and [Balancer](https://balancer.fi/), each of which has their own AMM protocol.

 I'm basically agnostic as to the promise of DEXs, and there are certainly [known problems](https://cointelegraph.com/explained/crypto-rug-pulls-what-is-a-rug-pull-in-crypto-and-6-ways-to-spot-it#:~:text=Rug%20pulls%20happen%20when%20fraudulent,decentralized%20finance%20(DeFi)%20exploit.) as they exist right now.
 But the math is interesting, so we're going to explore them from that perspective.
 Going forward, we'll focus on markets exchanging two goods.

-# Wealth and Price Processes
+# 1. Wealth and Price Processes

 A _numeraire_ is any financial standard against which we compare the value of assets.
 Typically numeraires are stable, providing a reliable means against we can compare something more volatile.
 Technically speaking, however, they can be anything.